hapax/hapax.github.io/assets/teaching.md

   skills are more important than ever before, but high school maths classes are dull, alienating and disempower students.
 How do we improve them, and plug some of the holes in the pipeline?
 I propose we make maths interesting!
-I illustrate this approach with examples: the mean value theorem, continuous but nowhere-differentiable functions, approximations of π, disappearing mothballs, self-similar missile trajectories, and collapsing sandpiles.*
+I illustrate this approach with some examples for calculus: the mean value theorem, continuous but nowhere-differentiable functions, the approximations of π, disappearing mothballs, self-similar missile trajectories, and collapsing sandpiles.*

 ### Contents